monk1982/custom_component/README.md

 # custom_component
-Testing the function allows to customize component
+Testing the function allows the customization of the component